scobru/buidllib/README.md

 ## Features

+### contract/utils

 - **TokenChecker:** A utility contract that allows checking if a user holds or owns a certain amount of ERC20, ERC721 or ERC1155 tokens.

+### contract/finance

+- **Treasury:** A utility contract that allows withdrawing ERC20 and native Ether (ETH) tokens from a contract.
+This is useful for contracts that receive tokens and need to withdraw them to a specific address.

 ## Installation